gavinpaul-6/gavinpaul-6/README.md

 <h2>About Me 🤔</h2>

-Welcome to my GitHub Repository!
-I am currently a Linux System Administrator, but my true passion lies in Cloud and DevOps.
-I started my tech journey in a help-desk/support role, where I was exposed to a variety of technologies, including scripting, automation, security, and cloud computing.
-Since then, I’ve been dedicated to mastering the tools and technologies that power cloud environments and automation.
+As a Linux System Administrator supporting federal and government contracting projects, I specialize in managing and optimizing infrastructure, but my true passion lies in Cloud and DevOps.
+My journey in tech began in a help-desk/support role, where I proactively expanded my skills by exploring scripting, automation, security, and cloud computing in my free time.
+That early exposure ignited my drive to dive deeper into the world of cloud technologies and infrastructure automation.

+Here, you'll find projects reflecting my dedication to streamlining operations, optimizing deployments, and mastering DevOps tools.
+I'm always exploring new technologies and refining my skills—feel free to connect, collaborate, or check out my work! 🚀

 <h2>Languages, Tools and Frameworks</h2>
 <p align="center">